 To assist with future careers in academia, the department offers several programs aimed at developing classroom and laboratory teaching skills.
 Several courses in the department offer teaching opportunities for postdocs and graduate students.

-- To create an advanced teaching role for interested graduate students in the department beyond the lab TA positions.
+- To create an advanced teaching role for interested graduate students in the department beyond TA positions.

 - To provide graduate students with a mentored teaching experience that mimics teaching done by a professor.

 - To improve the teaching documentation for the graduate student’s CV for the academic job market.